Jtoosh/chess/notes.md

 }
 ```

+Later on, Interfaces were updated to allow the use of `static`, `default`, and `private` methods.
+This allows for methods to be actually defined within an interface.

 ### Chapter 4 Reading: Inheritance and Extending Classes

 When a class "inherits" from another, the inheriting class is called the `subclass` and the class that gives things to be inherited is the `superclass`.
 A subclass is able to access and use code from a super class as if it was written in the subclass itself.
 In Java, the keyword for defining a class as a subclass of another is the `extends` keyword.
 An example: